Frimpong Yaw Addo: Political career

+2012 election

+Hon.
+Addo first contested the Manso Adubia constituency parliamentary seat on the ticket of the New Patriotic Party during the 2012 Ghanaian general election and won with 26,368 votes representing 74.97% of the total votes.
+He was elected over Benjamin Marfo of the National Democratic Congress who polled 8,326 votes which is equivalent to 23.67% and the parliamentary candidate for the NDP Obeng Appiah Collins had 478 votes representing 1.36% of the total votes.

+2016 election

+Addo was re-elected as a member of parliament for the Manso Adubia constituency on the ticket of the New Patriotic Party during the 2016 Ghanaian general election with 24,074 votes, representing 69.86% of the total votes.
+He won the election over Benjamin Marfo of the National Democratic Congress, Isaac Bronya of the Progressive People's Party and Adom Selina of the PNC.
+They obtained 7, 112 votes, 3, 092 votes and 183 votes respectively, equivalent to 20.64%, 8.97% and 0.53% of the total votes respectively.

+2020 election

-Addo is a member of the New Patriotic Party and currently the member of parliament for Manso Adubia Constituency in the Ashanti Region.
-He became the first MP for his constituency after emerging top in the 2012 Ghanaian General Elections.
-He was then re-elected for the second term in the 2016 Ghanaian General Elections where he obtained 69.86% of the total votes cast.
-In the 2020 General elections, he won the parliamentary seat with 17,652 votes making 38.8% of the total votes cast whiles the NDC parliamentary candidate Simon Kwaku Agyei had 10,753 votes making 23.6% of the total votes.
+In the 2020 General elections, Addo won the parliamentary seat with 17,652 votes making 38.8% of the total votes cast whiles the NDC parliamentary candidate Simon Kwaku Agyei had 10,753 votes making 23.6% of the total votes.
 The Independent candidate Kofi Osei-Afoakwa also had 17,149 votes making 37.7% of the total votes cast.

-Committees
+He faced the appointments committee on 3 June 2021 and came out successfully as Deputy Minister for Agriculture.

 Addo is a member of Poverty Reduction Strategy Committee and also a member of Environment, Science and Technology Committee.

 Personal life

 He is a Christian and married with five children.
 He likes farming and soccer.